-Nature of copyright - economic rights.
+Nature of copyright economic rights.

-- 9.-(1) By virtue of and subject to the provisions of this Act, the owner of the copyright in a work shall have the exclusive right to do or to authorise other persons to do any of the following acts in Saint Lucia or on any ship or aircraft registered in Saint Lucia - (a) to make copies of the work; - (b) to issue copies of the work to the public; - (c) to perform the work in public or, in the case of a sound recording, film, broadcast or cable programme, to show or play the work in public; - (d) to broadcast the work or include it in a cable programme service; or - (e) to make an adaptation of the work and, in relation to such adaptation, to do any or all of the foregoing acts.
+- (a) to make copies of the work; - (b) to issue copies of the work to the public; - (c) to perform the work in public or, in the case of a sound recording, film, broadcast or cable programme, to show or play the work in public; - (d) to broadcast the work or include it in a cable programme service; or - (e) to make an adaptation of the work and, in relation to such adaptation, to do any or all of the foregoing acts.